 Once you've booked all the components of your holiday to India — your hotel, flights and any organised trips once you're there — the next thing to tick off your to-do list is booking your travel insurance policy.
 India is a vast and incredibly diverse country, so you'll want suitable cover in place as a security precaution, regardless of your plans.
 Knowing that you are covered against insurable, unforeseen circumstances that are beyond your control can help give you that added peace of mind, allowing you to fully relax and enjoy your dream holiday to India with the best travel insurance for you.

 For centuries, Brits have been fascinated with India's alluring, vibrant and incandescent culture, and it is still one of the most popular destinations amongst holidaymakers.
 The best time to visit India is between October and March where the weather is beautifully warm and sunny — a perfect (Brexit-free) winter sun escapism from the doom and gloom of the British winter months.

-From as little as *, a travel insurance policy with Holiday Extras will protect you against unforeseen medical expenses, cancellations, lost baggage and, if necessary, repatriation.
+A travel insurance policy with Holiday Extras will protect you against unforeseen medical expenses, cancellations, lost baggage and, if necessary, repatriation.
 We also offer cover for the majority of pre-existing medical conditions.